IVSOP/Rofi-Themer-old/README.md

 - [Example usage](#Example_usage)
 *******

-There an example dataset provided in data/, which I will use for all examples
+There is an example dataset provided in data/, which I will use for all examples

 <div id="Compiling"/>